nrfconnect/sdk-nrfxlib/nrf_modem/doc/at_interface.rst

    When there is a pending response, all other functions belonging to the AT API will block until the response is received in the callback function.

 .. note::
-   The application needs to escape characters in AT commands as it would when formatting it using :c:func:`printf`.
+   The application must use escape characters in AT commands as it would when formatting it using :c:func:`printf`.
-   For example, the `%` needs to be escaped as `%%`.
+   For example, the ``%`` character must be used with the escape character as ``%%``.

 Differences with nrf_modem_at_printf
 ====================================

 Both functions can be used to send a formatted AT command to the modem, the main difference is how the AT response is handled.
-:c:func:`nrf_modem_at_cmd` will will parse the modem AT response and return an error accordingly, in addition, it will copy the whole modem AT response to the supplied buffer.
+The :c:func:`nrf_modem_at_cmd` function parses the modem AT response and returns an error accordingly.
+In addition, it copies the whole modem AT response to the supplied buffer.
-:c:func:`nrf_modem_at_printf` will parse the modem AT response and return an error accordingly, however, it will not make a copy of the AT response.
+The :c:func:`nrf_modem_at_printf` function parses the modem AT response and returns an error accordingly.

-When interested in the result of the AT command, for example "OK" or "ERROR", use :c:func:`nrf_modem_at_printf`.
-When interested in the contents of the AT response, use :c:func:`nrf_modem_at_cmd` (or :c:func:`nrf_modem_at_scanf`).
+However, the function does not make a copy of the AT response.

+The application can use :c:func:`nrf_modem_at_printf` if it requires the result of the AT command (for example, ``OK`` or ``ERROR``) and :c:func:`nrf_modem_at_cmd` (or :c:func:`nrf_modem_at_scanf`) if it requires the contents of the AT response.

 Differences with nrf_modem_at_scanf
 ===================================

 The application can use :c:func:`nrf_modem_at_scanf` when it is convenient to parse the modem response based on a :c:func:`scanf` format.
-In this case, the application does not need to provide any intermediate buffers and can instead parse the response directly into the provided arguments, thus avoiding any extra copy operations.
+In this case, the application need not provide any intermediate buffers and can instead parse the response directly into the provided arguments, thus avoiding any extra copy operations.

-Conversely, :c:func:`nrf_modem_at_cmd` is the only function in the AT interface that will copy the whole modem response from the shared memory into the provided input buffer, which is owned by the application.
+Conversely, :c:func:`nrf_modem_at_cmd` is the only function in the AT interface that copies the whole response of the modem from the shared memory into the provided input buffer, which is owned by the application.
-Therefore, this function can be used when the application is interested in the whole AT command response, as received from the modem, or in those cases when the stack requirements of :c:func:`nrf_modem_at_scanf` are too high for the calling thread, or when parsing the response using a :c:func:`scanf` format would be be hard.
+Therefore, this function can be used when the application needs the whole AT command response, as received from the modem, or in those cases when the stack requirements of :c:func:`nrf_modem_at_scanf` are too high for the calling thread, or when parsing the response using a :c:func:`scanf` format is hard.

 Receiving AT notifications
 **************************